azurecitadel/azurecitadel/README.md

 ## Local hugo install

-Example commands for Ubuntu 20.04, run from the local directory for the cloned repo.
+Example commands for Ubuntu 20.04 in WSL2, and for macOS on Apple silicon.

+Run from the local directory for the cloned repo.

-1. Install npm
+1. Install npm and wget

+    Ubuntu:

     ```bash
-    sudo apt update && sudo apt install -y npm
+    sudo apt update && sudo apt install -y npm wget
+    ```

+    macOS:

+    ```zsh
+    brew update && brew install npm wget
     ```

 1. Install the npm modules